awslabs/fhir-works-on-aws-deployment/README.md

 # FHIR Works on AWS deployment `smart` branch

+## Upgrade notice

+Versions 3.1.1 and 3.1.2 of the `fhir-works-on-aws-authz-smart` package have been deprecated for necessary security updates.
+Please upgrade to version 3.1.3 or higher.
+For more information, see [the fhir-works-on-aws-authz-smart security advisory](https://github.com/awslabs/fhir-works-on-aws-authz-smart/security/advisories/GHSA-vv7x-7w4m-q72f).

+## Summary

 FHIR Works on AWS is a framework that can be used to deploy a [FHIR server](https://www.hl7.org/fhir/overview.html) on AWS.
 Using this framework, you can customize and add different FHIR functionality to best serve your use cases.
 The power of this framework is being able to customize and add in additional FHIR functionality for your unique use-case.
 An example of this, is this implementation uses [DynamoDB](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb).
 Say you don't want to use DynamoDB, you could implement your own persistence component and plug it into your deployment package.
 With FHIR Works on AWS you control how your FHIR server will work!
 This branch is an example implementation of this framework and the [Substitutable Medical Applications, Reusable Technologies (SMART on FHIR) specification](https://docs.smarthealthit.org/).

 **NOTE:** to use this SMART implementation it is expected that you already have an OAuth2 SMART compliant authorization server.
 To learn more please check out [OAuth2 Flow](#oauth2-flow) and [Authorization Prerequisites](#prerequisites)